joshdels/joshdels/README.md

 ### Founder, TopMapSolutions

-Bringing GIS and spatial data infrastructure to organization and local governemtn mapping, digitizing, and modernizing how cities/municipalities manage their data.
+Bringing GIS and spatial data infrastructure to organization and local government digitizing, and modernizing how cities/municipalities manage their data for decades.

 ---